Welsh Open Champions 2015

 Welsh League Champions 2012, 2013 & 2014

 Burry Port Town Band has a long and colourful past, with the first historical mention of the band, originally named the Elliots Smelting Works Band, found in 1896.
 The band grew from this humble, industrial beginning and established itself as a community favourite, playing at local fetes and marches and raising money to support both itself and worthy causes.
-One such worthy cause came at the turn of the century when the band organised a march for the destitute and unemployed of Kidwelly, which raised the princely some of £8.
-However the band had wider ambitions than its local stage, and during its first period the lifeblood for the band quickly became the contest stage.
-Indeed, a major highlight during this period was then the band’s performance at the Crystal Palace in London.
+One such worthy cause came at the turn of the century when the band organised a march for the destitute and unemployed of Kidwelly, which raised the princely sum of £8.
+However, the band had wider ambitions than its local stage, and during its first period the lifeblood for the band quickly became the contest stage.
+Indeed, a major highlight during this time was the band’s performance at the Crystal Palace in London.

-Sadly, just before the outbreak of the Second World War the bands’ fortunes took a turn for the worse and it disbanded.
-Gone but not forgotten, decades later in 1972 a group of local enthusiasts held a meeting wit the aim of re-establishing the band.
+Sadly, just before the outbreak of the Second World War the band’s fortunes took a turn for the worse and it disbanded.
+Gone but not forgotten, decades later in 1972 a group of local enthusiasts held a meeting with the aim of re-establishing the band.
 Old instruments and a library of music were discovered, and these, together with some new purchases, a place to rehearse and a keen group of volunteers, sowed the seeds of the band’s renaissance.